Encouraging Employment to Promote Independence

 Springbrook’s Employment Services are innovative programs designed to take independence a step further by encouraging people with developmental disabilities to be employed in the community.

-Individuals involved in Supported Employment work with Springbrook employment staff through all phases of the professional experience, including, but not limited to: classroom training, individualized coaching, and assistance with the application and interview process with supports gradually decreasing as he or she becomes more comfortable performing tasks in the work environment.
-Supported Employment is accessible to all developmentally disabled people who meet the OPWDD eligibility and waiver requirements, as well as the New York State Department of Labor age requirements.
+People who choose Springbrook’s Supported Employment programs are looking for support through all phases of the professional experience.
+These supports can include but are not limited to classroom training, individualized coaching, and assistance with the application and interview process.
+Supported Employment programs are designed to gradually decrease as a person becomes more comfortable in their work environment.
+Supported Employment is accessible to all people who meet the OPWDD eligibility and waiver requirements, as well as the New York State Department of Labor age requirements.

 Pathway to Employment

-Pathway to Employment is a planning and support service that provides assistance for individuals to obtain, maintain or advance in competitive employment or self-employment.
-The program is a year-long intensive prevocational service that is focused on discovery to determine what if any, type of job an individual is suited to work.
+Pathway to Employment is a planning and support service that provides assistance for people to obtain, maintain or advance in a competitive employment environment or self-employment.
+The program is a year-long intensive prevocational service that is focused on discovering what type of job a person is best suited to work.

 Community Prevocational Services

-Community Prevocational Services are activities specified in a person's individualized services plan.
-These activities prepare people for paid or unpaid employment, but the activities job-specific tasks.
-These tasks may include support and training in behaviors related to following directions, attending to a task, task completion, solving problems, and safety.
-They may also focus on assisting the person to adjust to the productive and social relationship demands of the workplace.
-This program focuses on volunteering in a variety of work environments as well as job readiness training to prepare individuals for future employment opportunities.
+Community Prevocational Services are specifically designed to prepare people for paid employment or volunteer opportunities, by building job-specific skills.
+A person may work on training related to following directions, attending to a task, task completion, solving problems, and safety.
+A person may also work on adjusting to the productive and social relationship demands of the workplace.
+This program builds skills by facilitating volunteer opportunities in a variety of work environments as well as job readiness training to prepare people for future employment opportunities.